-The use of the SRE, other than 95, is voluntary.
-It is recommended that if a district chooses to implement this element, the districts follows the scheme provided below.
+► The use of the SRE, other than 95, is voluntary.
+It is recommended that if a district chooses to implement this element, the districts may follow the scheme provided below.
+However, since this is an optional field districts may use the SRE based on district needs, except for the bolded SRE 95 which is used to designate a Consolidated School wide Program.